daplhall/dicechanics/README.md

 The Module needs to expose the Dice class which needs to be used in the following way (N@D + D + Mod) > DC
-Such that you can easily write troll like operations For this dice needs a few operator overloads
+Such that you can easily write troll like operations

+# Attributes
+f - faces, should be masked if mask is given and sorted by mask p - properbilites, should be sorted like mask

+# Operators
+For this dice needs a few operator overloads
 @ operator - that "rolls"  N dice
 + operator - that adds a single number of anytype to the dice